 A next-generation optical transmission method that combines coherent reception and digital signal processing.
-In addition to streamlining frequency usage through modulation methods such as polarization division multiplexing and phase modulation, the technology enables significant improvements in receiver sensitivity.
+In addition to streamlining frequency usage through modulation methods such as polarization wave multiplexing and phase modulation, the technology enables significant improvements in reception sensitivity.

 Adaptive modulation/demodulation

-Technology that enables the efficient operation of optical network resources through improved link quality by switching to the optimal modulation/demodulation method depending on the characteristics of the optical network.
+Technology that enables the efficient operation of optical network resources through improved line quality by switching to the optimal modulation/demodulation method depending on the characteristics of the optical network.